The Golden Rule

 Efficiency

-This part of The Golden Rule is rather self-explanatory: if you want to build your muscles, you need to appropriately train your muscles.
+This part of The Golden Rule is rather self-explanatory: if you want to develop your muscles, you need to appropriately train your muscles.
 You need to check your ego and worry only about yourself and your training.
 The biggest ego trap is feeling like you need to lift heavier weights than someone else.

 This notion is invalid because the term heavy is subjective and varies from person-to-person, through different training modalities, and across different exercises.
 Plus, research has shown that muscle strength and muscle mass are not directly correlated.